rails/webpacker/docs/env.md

 confusing behavior, in that Foreman/Invoker variables take precedence over npm dotenv variables.

-If you'd like to pass custom variables to the compiler, use `Webpack::Compiler.env` attribute.
+If you'd like to pass custom variables to the on demand compiler, use `Webpack::Compiler.env` attribute.

 ```rb
 Webpacker::Compiler.env['FRONTEND_API_KEY'] = 'your_secret_key'